-Day 3 Amarbayasgalant monasteryThe following morning you will start your journey to Amarbayasgalant monastery, one of the most beautiful in Mongolia.
+Day 3 Amarbayasgalant monasteryThe following morning you will start your journey to Amarbayasgalant monastery, one of the most beautiful cultural heritage in Mongolia.
 Your personal guide will help you to explore the grounds of the monastery and will teach you about Mongolia's unique Lamaist religion.
 In the evening you will be taken to a nearby ger camp where you will eat and spend the night.

 Day 4 Uran togoo